rachelnadia/week-two/notes.md

 - but also when you use crowdsourcing, volunteers may not have experience

-    - this can cause it's own problems [evidence.md]
+    - this can cause it's own problems [see my evidence.md for my own struggles with this technology]